 | Product Designers | Produce high-quality design artifacts for other AI tooling.
 Heavy usage of Anvil2, but minimal direct AI. |

-- Avoid detaching Anvil2 components as much as possible.
+A Figma design file can be consumed by other AI tooling.
+The best practices within a Figma file revolve around smoothing the translation.- Avoid detaching Anvil2 components as much as possible.
 Anvil2 components use Code Connect to integrate the Figma asset with its code counterpart.
 Detaching diminishes this integration.

 - Use Figma variables with styling whenever possible.
 Avoid using the A1 Figma styles.